distributedhatemachine/distributedhatemachine.github.io/content/posts/triton-anatomy.md

 I hope you've enjoyed this and are curious to dive deeper into Triton - not just to write kernels, but to understand how it really works under the hood (especially since you could always just use [pre-written high-performance kernels]((https://github.com/zinccat/Awesome-Triton-Kernels))).

 ## Compilation pipeline (what happens when you @triton.jit a function)
-- Triton parses the decorated Python function into a frontend AST and builds Triton-IR (a machine-independent IR tailored to Triton’s block-level model).
+- Triton parses the decorated Python function into a frontend AST and builds Triton-IR (a machine-independent IR tailored to Triton's block-level model).

 - Triton lowers Triton-IR into GPU-specific IR (Triton-GPU / MLIR dialects).
 Optimizations and hardware-aware transforms happen here (tiling, shared-memory buffering, software pipelining, etc.).